Information for High School Teachers

 There are several things you can do from your own location to help your students become familiar with library resources and search skills.

-The Western Libraries Shared Catalogue is available to anyone on the Internet at any time.
-It is accessible at http://alpha.lib.uwo.ca or from our website (http://www.lib.uwo.ca).
+- The Western Libraries Catalogue is available to anyone on the Internet at any time.
 Use it to demonstrate what information can be obtained from a library catalogue and to discover the types of materials that can be found in a University Library.

-Search Google for other useful web sites on Information Literacy.
-For instance, the U.S. Library of Congress has an excellent page that explains how to read call numbers in an academic library (http://www.usg.edu/galileo/skills/unit03/libraries03_04.phtml)
+- Search Google for other useful web sites on Information Literacy.
+For instance, the U.S. Library of Congress has an excellent page that explains how to read call numbers in an academic library.

 Through our Research Guides web pages, students can get access to the most important sources of background information for their topics.
 Often a thorough encyclopedia entry can provide invaluable information to a student beginning research on an unfamiliar topic.

-The Shared Library Catalogue allows students to find books by keyword, title or author.
-Here is a guide to location codes in The D.B.
-Weldon Library.
+The Library Catalogue allows students to find books by keyword, title or author.
+A guide to location codes in The D.B.
+Weldon Library is available.

-Research assistance is available Monday- Friday and weekends (check our hours here).
-The needs of Western students , faculty and staff take priority, so students may be asked to wait for assistance.
+Research assistance is available Monday - Friday and weekends.
+See Weldon's library hours for specific times.
+The needs of Western students, faculty and staff take priority, so students may be asked to wait for assistance.